 Both FDX and ESD specifications are effective ways to deliver on the 10G promise.
-Each provides tools for MSOs and operators to maintain the best position in a competitive broadband services landscape.
-The FMA specification supports DOCSIS 4.0 and was designed to provide a common foundation to offer Remote PHY (R-PHY) and Remote MAC-PHY (R-MAC-PHY) deployment options.
+Each provides tools for MSOs and cable operators to maintain the best position in a competitive broadband services landscape.
+The FMA specification supports DOCSIS 4.0 and was designed to provide a common foundation to offer remote PHY and remote MACPHY deployment options.

-As operators look to DOCSIS 4.0 to increase bandwidth offerings, FMA and DAA then become key and critical components of DOCSIS 4.0 deployments and architectures.
-From a pragmatic perspective, DOCSIS 4.0 will only work with an FMA or DAA solution.
+As cable operators look to DOCSIS 4.0 to increase bandwidth offerings, FMA and DAA then become key and critical components of DOCSIS 4.0 deployments and architectures.
+From a pragmatic perspective, DOCSIS 4.0 will only work with a flexible MAC in FMA or DAA solution.

 Using an analog optical network for Full Duplex DOCSIS (FDX) and Extended Spectrum DOCSIS (ESD) is not proving to be a likely possibility.
 ESD might be able to in theory work with the analog optical network, yet the cost of upgrading will possibly surpass the investment in an Ethernet CIN.

 DAA and DOCSIS 4.0 have their destiny tied to each and have since the start of specification development.
-Yet, FMA provides the flexibility and the ability to use both R-PHY and R-MAC-PHY using a common framework, regardless of the DOCSIS revision.
+Yet, FMA provides the flexibility and the ability to use both remote PHY and remote MACPHY using a common framework, with the MAC manager, regardless of the DOCSIS revision.